Influential Factors & Cultural Perspectives on Oscar-winning films: Parasite and Green Book 📼

 To consider one film as the best picture award, there are a lot of factors.
 Conforming to the list of the Oscar-winning awards in “Best Picture”, “Green Book” from the United States is the Western film that received an award in 2019 and “Parasite” from South Korea is the Eastern film that received awards in the following years, 2020.
 The differences between these two films from two countries are the methods of their production, cultural, and traditional.
 We chose these two films because they are the best comparison between Western film and Eastern film, which can help us compare the differences between them.

 We aim to study why these two films won the same awards in the best picture, other categories and cultural elements hidden in these films reflect social issues in Asian and Western countries.
 The research results helped us understand why these two films became popular, well-known, and became Oscar-winning films.
-We will analyse by comparing the different sources, what attracts audiences to plots and storyline based on the movies and other factors from the Academy Awards criteria considered them as “Best Picture” winners.
+We will analyse by comparing the different sources, what attracts audiences to plots and storylines based on the movies and other factors from the Academy Awards criteria considered them as “Best Picture” winners.

 Goal and Significance

-Our goal is to understand why these two films became popular, became Oscar-winning films in consecutive years, create phenomena in the film industry globally and cultural components that can be observed in movies by interviewing 26 participants who have seen either Green Book or Parasite.
+Our goal is to understand why these two films became popular, became Oscar-winning films in consecutive years, create global phenomena in the film industry and cultural components that can be observed in movies by interviewing 26 participants who have seen either Green Book or Parasite.

 Purpose of Research